endurantgames/cosmiclegends/src/classes/psychic.md

 Whenever you make a roll that uses your skill, roll an additional number of dice equal to the Volume.

-## Class Ability: Our Minds As One

-As long as you are conscious, you and the other heroes can communicate with each other telepathically.

-If everyone in a Power Combo is part of your Mind Link, the hero making the roll adds 2 extra dice to the roll.

 ## Power Words

 You can use your Power Words in the following ways: